Megaphrynium macrostachyum: Uses

 The leaves of Megaphrynium macrostachyum are used to wrap food while it is cooking, imparting a characteristic aroma to the food.
+For example, it is the preferred wrapping for a staple dish of central Africa, chikwangue (cassava bread).
 The young leaves can be cooked and eaten as a vegetable and older leaves are used to make disposable table-wear, containers, funnels, pots, fans and parasols.
 The petioles, either whole or split, are used to make cord, baskets and mats.
 The leaves are also used in herbal medicine as a sedative and to treat epilepsy and mental problems, another use being as an antidote to snake venom and arthropod stings.

 Research

 Megaphrynium macrostachyum has been used in research into the manufacture of silver nanoparticles by plant extracts.
-The nanoparticles show antimicrobial activity against Escherichia coli and can "find immense application in the field of biomedical appliances and formulation of antimicrobial agents and in combination with antibiotics".
+The nanoparticles show antimicrobial activity against E. coli and can "find immense application in the field of biomedical appliances and formulation of antimicrobial agents and in combination with antibiotics".
 Other research showed that a leaf extract given at low dose rates may positively affect blood producing tissues.